17 People: Plot

-Meanwhile, Sam Seaborn, Josh Lyman, Donna Moss, and Ainsley Hayes, as well as Ed and Larry, attempt to rewrite a draft of the President's speech at the White House Correspondents Dinner when they learn that the lower-level speechwriters, as Josh put it, "forgot to bring the funny".
-The characters attempt to write better jokes, but stall out as well.
-In the midst of this, Sam and Ainsley debate the Equal Rights Amendment, or ERA, after he learns that she is going to Smith College to participate in a panel on the amendment.
-The two address a number of topics, but Ainsley wins the debate when she argues that she does not need a constitutional amendment to declare her equal to a man, saying that "I am mortified to discover there's reason to believe that I wasn't before".
+Meanwhile, Sam Seaborn, Josh Lyman, Donna Moss, and Ainsley Hayes attempt to rewrite a draft of the president's speech to the White House Correspondents Dinner to make it funnier, but stall out.
+In the midst of this, Sam and Ainsley debate the Equal Rights Amendment (ERA) after he learns that she opposes it.
+Ainsley argues that she does not need a constitutional amendment to declare her equal to a man, saying that "I am mortified to discover there's reason to believe that I wasn't before".
 After Ainsley makes her exit to find food, Sam comments that he "could've responded", but that he'd "already moved on to other things".

 Meanwhile, Josh and Donna argue after he buys her a bouquet of flowers, as Donna interprets the flowers as passive aggressive.
-Josh explains that it was their "anniversary", as Donna began working for him in April.
-Donna replies that she began working for him in February, but Josh counters that she left him after beginning work in February to go back to her boyfriend, who had dumped her, and only returned in April after the two broke up again.
-The two spar until Donna reveals that she had broken up with her boyfriend the second time, and not the other way around, because when Donna had gotten into a car accident, the boyfriend stopped on his way to the hospital to meet some friends for a beer.
-Josh comments that "if you were in an accident, I wouldn't stop for a beer", to which Donna responds "if you were in an accident, I wouldn't stop for red lights".
-The episode ends with Toby finally joining the others to work on the speech, but he is brooding and distracted due to what he has learned.
+Josh explains that it was their "anniversary", as Donna began working for him in April – ignoring the fact that she had actually started in February, but left briefly to go back to her boyfriend, only returning after they broke up.
+The two spar until Donna reveals that when she got into a car accident, the boyfriend stopped on his way to the hospital for a beer.
+Josh comments that "if you were in an accident, I wouldn't stop for a beer"; she responds "if you were in an accident, I wouldn't stop for red lights".